fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
   <summary>Short Summary</summary>
 Muḥammad ibn Abd Allah (570 – 8 June 632 CE), is believed to be the seal of the messengers and prophets of God in all the main branches of Islam.
-Muslims believe that the Quran, the central religious text of Islam, was revealed to Muhammad ﷺ    by God, and that Muhammad was sent to restore Islam, which did not originate with Muhammad but is the true unaltered original monotheistic faith of Adam, Abraham, Moses, Jesus, and other prophets.
+Muslims believe that the Quran, the central religious text of Islam, was revealed to Muhammadﷺ    by God, and that Muhammad was sent to restore Islam, which did not originate with Muhammad but is the true unaltered original monotheistic faith of Adam, Abraham, Moses, Jesus, and other prophets.
 The religious, social, and political tenets that Muhammad ﷺ   established with the Quran became the foundation of Islam and the Muslim world.

 Muhammadﷺ   earned the title "al-Amin" (اَلْأَمِينُ, meaning "the Trustworthy").
 At the age of 40 in 11 BH (610 CE), he have received his first verbal revelation in the cave called Hira, which was the beginning of the descent of the Quran that continued up to the end of his life.
 The Qur’an was revealed to the Prophetﷺ    progressively according to the circumstances of the time over a period of 23 years.
 Muhammad ﷺ   was asked by God to preach the oneness of God in order to stamp out idolatry, a practice overtly present in pre-Islamic Arabia.
 Because of persecution of the newly converted Muslims, upon the invitation of a delegation from Medina (then known as Yathrib), Muhammad ﷺ   and his followers migrated to Medina in 1 AH (622 CE), an event known as the Hijrah.
 A turning point in Muhammad'sﷺ    life, this Hegira also marks the beginning of the Islamic calendar.
 In Medina, Muhammadﷺ   sketched out the Constitution of Medina specifying the rights of and relations among the various existing communities there, formed an independent community, and managed to establish the first Islamic state.
 Despite the ongoing hostility of the Meccans, Muhammadﷺ  , along with his followers, took control of Mecca in 630, and ordered the destruction of all pagan idols.
 In his later years in Medina, Muhammadﷺ   unified the different tribes of Arabia under Islam and carried out social and religious reforms.
 By the time he died in about 11 AH (632 CE), almost all the tribes of the Arabian Peninsula had converted to Islam.